 Let’s focus on the soft plastic setup first.
 I think a 2-4 kilo rod, a 2500 series reel and line strength between 4 to 10-pound is ideal for targeting flatties.
 My rod setup is a Black Savage spin rod its 6/10 in length with a 2 -4 kilo weight capacity.
 Coupled with a stealth 2000 reel spooled with 7-pound silencer braid it’s a perfect setup for me and this style of fishing.

 When fishing with soft plastics it’s important to use braid because it doesn’t stretch therefore your always in contact with the lure and you’ll feel the bumps and bites.
 To improve your catch rate it’s recommended using a leader.
 Fluro carbon is fused fishing line which means its thinner in diameter and harder to see in the water.
 I always use about a rod length of Fluro carbon leader.
 When bream fishing I go very light 2-4 pound but when fishing for flathead ill jump up to 8-pound.
-Flathead have sharp bristle like teeth and will often chew up your leader so it’s a good idea to go a little bit heavier.
+Flathead has sharp bristle-like teeth and will often chew up your leader so it’s a good idea to go a little bit heavier.

 Flathead HOTSPOTS around Melbourne and Victoria